 Chania on the western side of Crete’s north coast offers up dramatic scenery and more than its fair share of great beaches.
 The perfect base from which to explore the island, Chania sits on a Venetian harbour with inviting tavernas along the quayside.

 The western side of Crete has been blessed with many of the same qualities as the eastern side of the Island.
-With an abundance of natural beauty, some of the island’s best beaches, sleepy little Cretan villages and places of immense historical interest, this region has a treasure trove of delights for couples and families to explore.
+With an abundance of natural beauty, some of the island’s best beaches, sleepy little Cretan villages and places of immense historical interest; this region has a treasure trove of delights for couples and families to explore.
+There's something for everyone on holidays to Crete, with a wide of choice of great accommodation offering great value and plenty of things to see and do.

 Let the kids loose on the long sands on the west side of the island, on holidays to Crete.
 Falasarna Beach in the north, sits near the ruins of an Ancient Greek city - a lovely place to sit and watch the sun set.
 Take a boat trip south to the small island of Elafonisi to enjoy the pinks sands and azure lagoon.
 Explore the Dikteon Caves on the Lasithi Plateau and hike the easier sections of gorges like Zakros – the island is perfect for active family holidays, fun filled beach activity or long lazy days in the sun.